 Use case: Forecasting: Scientist identifies active faults from multiple data sources: GPS, UAVSAR, InSAR, paleoseismic fault data, seismicity.
 This is likely to be an outgrowth of the above scientific understanding and exploration.
 Once techniques are developed pattern analysis is carried out to search for anomalous features in GPS time series and seismicity data.
 Interacting faults are simulated and statistical analysis of the interactions is conducted.
 Earthquake probabilities are evaluated for short to decade time scales.
 Ultimately these probabilities are integrated into the Working Group on California Earthquake Probabilities (WGCEP) Uniform California Earthquake Rupture Forecast (UCERF).
 The analysis techniques must be well understood and well defined or standardized in order to incorporate the probabilities into UCERF, which is an official earthquake probability model published by the US Geological Survey [4].

 Use case: Response: When an event occurs deformation can initially be estimated from models that use available seismic information.
 Initially that information is location, depth, and magnitude of the event.
 As a result assumptions must be made about the possible mechanism.
 Where fault data are available the likely mechanism can be constrained to known faults.
 In time an earthquake mechanism is produced, which provides two orthogonal geometries of slip.
 The deformation estimates can be used to estimate the envelope of maximum displacement, and hence most likely region of damage.
 This envelope can also be used to guide acquisition of UAVSAR and GPS data for emergency and science response.
 Possible locations of future aftershocks can be assessed, as the fault models are refined.
 The damage zone from the event can be defined as a polygon and formatted for ingestion into loss estimation tools.
 Damage and potential aftershock assessments can be refined as new information becomes available.
 The products can be made available to emergency responders.
 Such products must be easily accessible and intuitively interpretable by responders.
-It is highly important that any tools mature and support routine uses.
+It is highly important that any tools used be mature and support the disaster community as well as sophisticated science users.

 3. Data Storage and Access